Heya28/DataScribe/README.md

-# CSV-Visualizer: A Serverless, Client-Side Data Visualization PWA
+# DataScribe: A Serverless, Client-Side Data Visualization PWA

 ## Overview

-CSV-Visualizer is a high-performance, single-page application that provides instant data visualization from CSV files.
+DataScribe is a high-performance, single-page application that provides instant data visualization from CSV files.
 It operates entirely on the client-side, making it a powerful tool for rapid analysis without data privacy compromises or server-side dependencies.
 The architecture is intentionally serverless, ensuring zero latency from network requests post-load and complete data security, as no user data is ever transmitted.

 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen)
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)